MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 - Add new models to the application and add properties to the model.
 - Add a class that derives from DbContext.
-- Use Repository in the project.
+- Use a Repository in the project.
 - Use Entity Framework Core to Retrieve and Store Data in the application.
 - Use Visual Studio to create a new Microsoft SQL database and connect to the database.
 - Use Migrations in the application.